falkr/ttm4175/pages/networking-2.md

 This tool provides more information, and options, than the `host` command.
 **Note:** the command `nslookup` is also very popular (and older), used for the same purpose.

-Using `dig` the your focus should be on the "ANSWER" section (carefully notice the options on the second step).
+Using `dig` your focus should be on the "ANSWER" section (carefully notice the options on the second step).
 Try the following commands and reflect on their result:

 1. `dig ntnu.no`